 “God is bigger than the boogie-man; bigger than Godzilla or the monsters on TV.
 Oh, God is bigger than the Boogie-man; and He’s watching out for you and me.” – Veggie Tales

-But really.
-I know there are real things to be fearful of [I mean other than the vampires and gremlins with sensory computers under my bed tracking my every move during the night…Yes.
-I was actually scared of that].
-For example: not being able to control the circumstances surrounding the most meaningful aspects of [or people in] our lives.
+For example: not being able to control the circumstances surrounding the most meaningful aspects of our lives.
 That includes, but is not limited to: loss, divorce, difficult children, dating, sickness, job happiness, etc.

 Yes.
 I can speak on this idea of fear for many reasons.
-One being that I am a woman who’s greatest fears were realized.
 But upon living through my greatest fear, I have come to realize that fear is only wrong when it is misplaced.

 “There is but one good; that is God.
 Everything else is good when it looks to Him and bad when it turns from Him.” – C.S.
 Lewis

 God created everything, right?
-Yes He did.
+Yes, He did.
 Good answer.
 What does that mean to you?
 I think we often think of this as being as basic as words describing the formation of the world in the first few chapters of Genesis.
 But when God created Adam and Eve, He did more than just create the outer shell of a person.
-He created muscles, organs, a brain and more [I taught Health this semester so thinking about all these aspects of the body fascinate me even more than before].
+He created muscles, organs, a brain and more [I taught Health for a semester so thinking about all these aspects of the body fascinate me even more than before].
 Moreover, when God created our brains, He also created consciousness and emotions.
-I promise I won’t go deep into psychology!
-I just wanted to point this out.
-God created the feeling and even the idea of emotions.
-He also created Adam and Eve, you and I, to feel emotion.
-Therefore, He expected for all these emotions to be used at some point or another.
+God created the feeling, and even the idea, of emotions.
+He created Adam and Eve [and you and I] to feel every emotion; meaning – He fully expected for every emotion to be used at some point or another.

 So.
 Back to our understanding that God is good.
 The C. S. Lewis quote above suggests that everything is good that is turned towards God.
-Well, God created everything to be turned towards him.
-This means that since God is good, then all His creations are good and meant for good.
+Well, if God created everything to be turned towards him, and we believe God is good, then we must also believe that all His creations are good and meant for good.
 When anything in this world is “wrong” or “bad”, it’s not because God created it to be that way.
 It’s because we [man] have made it so with our imperfect nature.
 So to recap, this means our emotions are good and were created for good – [even though sometimes we may not feel this way, ha].
 However, it is up to us to face our emotions towards God, because then we have placed – or channeled – our emotions correctly so they can be considered a good thing.
 Application: Thus, fear itself is not inherently bad.
 In fact, it is only bad when we turn from trusting God and misplace where we channel it.